mdeguzis/SteamOS-Tools/README.md

 # Updating
 ***

 Be aware that any packages installed via the Libregeek package repository will be upgraded during the silent unattended upgrades process in SteamOS (Settings > System) when a new version is available in the package pool.
 These updates, like Valve's upgrades, are processed on shutdown.
+Therefore, if you see "SteamOS update available" and Valve has made no announcement of a new OS release (beta or non-beta), you can likely assume you have updates for SteamOS-Tools / LibreGeek.

 _Please_ regulary check for updates to SteamOS-Tools.
 To update your local copy of files for this repository:

 ```
 cd SteamOS-Tools/
 git pull